AHRTLab/BioRobotics-Lab2/README.md

 ## Abstract

-The goal of this lab is to introduce students to biopotentials and how they can be recorded using the Myo Armband.
-This experiment includes real-time visualization, data collection, and analysis of electromyograms (EMG) and inertial measurement unit (IMU) data.
-Students will learn how to stream biosignal data using the Lab Streaming Layer (LSL) protocol, collect gesture data, and apply machine learning techniques for gesture classification.
+The goal of this lab is to introduce students to electrooculography (EOG) and how eye movement signals can be recorded using the BioRadio wireless biosignal acquisition system.
+This experiment includes real-time visualization, data collection, and analysis of EOG signals for gaze direction classification.
+Students will learn how to stream biosignal data using the Lab Streaming Layer (LSL) protocol, collect labeled gaze data, and apply machine learning techniques including Principal Component Analysis (PCA), Independent Component Analysis (ICA), and Support Vector Machines (SVM) for gaze classification.

 **Please read through the entire document before beginning the lab.**